 This Toolkit is funded through Grant #90EV0414 from the U.S. Department of Health and Human Services (HHS), Administration for Children and Families, Family and Youth Services Bureau, Family Violence Prevention and Services Program.
 Funding was also provided, in part, from the HHS Health Resources and Services Administration (HRSA).
 Neither HHS nor any of its components operate, control, are responsible for, or necessarily endorse this toolkit including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided. ©2017 Futures Without Violence (revised November 2017)

 Prevent, Assess, and Respond:

 A Domestic Violence Toolkit for Health Centers & Domestic Violence Programs

-Domestic violence (DV) is a public health problem of epidemic proportions.
+Intimate partner violence (IPV) and human trafficking (HT) are public health problem of epidemic proportions.